wuqianliang/CarND-Semantic-Segmentation/README.md

 Yes, the loss decreases when trainning. like the answer of last check question.

 #### Does the project use reasonable hyperparameters?
+Yes, I do the hyperparameters searching of the learning rate ,keep proportion,and the const coeff of L2-Loss.
+As we see after searching, we found that
+    learning rate= 0.0001
+    keep proportion = 0.5
+    L2-Loss coeff = 0.01
+made final loss=0.0058767293 after 200 round trainning.

 #### Does the project correctly label the road?
+Yes,the following labeled images showed the label effects.

 ---
 # Original Readme